stephan-double-u/cross-language-validation-schema/README.md

 ```

 ### Property related validation rules
-Validation rules for a single property of an entity type are defined by a name/value pair.
+Validation rules for a single property of an entity type are defined by a key/value pair.

-The name of the pair is determined by the _name of the property_, i.e.
+The key of the pair is determined by the _name of the property_, i.e.
 - for a _simple property_ it is simply its name, e.g.
   - > "responsibleUser"
-- for a _nested property_ the name is build by concatenating the property names of the access path by using "." (full
+- for a _nested property_ the key is build by concatenating the property names of the access path by using "." (full
   stop) separators, e.g.
   - > "customer.address.city"
 - for _properties of objects that are part of arrays_, the names of the array properties can be appended by an _array